liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-screenlets.markdown

 Once your interactor is ready, you need to create the screenlet class.
 This is the cornerstone and entry point that the app developer sees and interacts with.
-In this example, this class is called `AddBookmarkScreenlet` and extends from `BaseScreenlet`.
-Again, this class needs to be parameterized with the interactor class.
 Since the screenlet is notified by the interactor when the asynchronous operation ends, you must implement the listener interface used by the interactor.
-In this case, this is `AddBookmarkListener`.
+Create the screenlet class so that it implements your listener class and extends `BaseScreenlet`, with your view model interface and interactor class as type parameters.
+Again, you can use the superclass constructors in your screenlet class.
 Also, this class usually has another listener to notify the app.
 This listener can be the same one you used in the interactor, or a different one altogether (for example, if you want different methods or signatures).
 You can even notify the app using a different mechanism such as the Event Bus, Android's `BroadcastReceiver`, or others.
 Note that the implemented interface methods call the view to modify the UI and the app's listener.
-This allows the app to perform any action:
+This allows your app to perform any action.

+Your screenlet class also needs to implement the screenlet's abstract methods.
+First up is the `createScreenletView` method.
+In this method, you get attributes from the XML definition and then either store them as class attributes or otherwise use them.
+Next, inflate the view using the layout specified in the `liferay:layoutId` attribute.
+You can even use the read attributes to configure the initial state of the view.

+The second abstract method to implement in your screenlet class is `createInteractor`.
+This is a factory method in which you must create the corresponding interactor for a specific action name.
+Note that a single screenlet may have several interactions (use cases).
+Each interaction should therefore be implemented in a separate interactor.
+In the example `AddBookmarkScreenlet` there is only one interactor, so the object is created in the method.
+Alternatively, you can retrieve the instance via your IoC framework.
+You also need to pass the `screenletId` (a number autogenerated by the `BaseScreenlet` class) to the constructor.

+The third and final abstract method to implement in your screenlet class is `onUserAction`.
+In this method, retrieve the data entered in the view and start the operation by using the data and the supplied interactor.
+The completed example screenlet class for the `AddBookmarkScreenlet` is shown here:

     public class AddBookmarkScreenlet
         extends BaseScreenlet<AddBookmarkViewModel, AddBookmarkInteractor>